Jordan-D-Miller/p2JordanMiller/README.md

 ![Nissan](./pics/nissanimage.jpg)
 ### Pros ###
     1. Fuel gauge in central location
-    2. Obvious that the Tachometer is a Tachometer and that a speedometer is a speedmeter
+    2. Obvious that the Tachometer is a Tachometer and that a speedometer is a speedometer
     3. Simple

 ### Cons ###